RentonLin/RentonLin.github.io/_posts/2018-05-18-how-to-write-blog-with-Jekyll-and-github-pages.markdown

 ---
 layout: post
-title:  "Hot to start write a blog with Jekyll on GitHubPages"
+title:  "Hot to start writing a blog with Jekyll on GitHubPages"
 date:   2018-05-19 00:42:40 +0800
 categories: jekyll update
 ---